Moussa Djenepo: Southampton

 On 13 June 2019, Djenepo signed a four-year contract with Premier League club Southampton for a reported fee of £14 million.
 He scored his first goal for the Saints on 24 August 2019, in a 2–0 win over Brighton & Hove Albion.
 Djenepo scored his second goal for the club in a 1–0 victory against Sheffield United, which was voted as goal of the month in September 2019.
 On 7 March 2020, Djenepo was given a red card against Newcastle after Graham Scott checked the pitchside monitor.
+Djenepo would not make another appearance that season.